Understanding Private Mortgage Insurance

 - Why is PMI needed by some Borrowers?

-- What value dies PMI offer when financing?
+- What value does PMI offer when financing?

 - What PMI options are available?